-During this month, 274 hosts were inspected, 5 hosts less than last month.
-Additionally, the number of vulnerable hosts in the last scan is 13, 1 more than last month.
-The most common vulnerabilities discovered for this month are related to SSL Certificate problems, vulnerabilities in SSH protocol and Outdated versions of Apache server.
+During this month, 232 hosts were inspected, several hosts less than last month.
+Additionally, the number of vulnerable hosts in the last scan is 11, 2 less than last month.
+The most common vulnerabilities discovered for this month are related to SSL Certificate problems, vulnerabilities in SSH protocol and Outdated versions of Oracle GlassFish Server.

 The critical vulnerability present comes from Oracle GlassFish Server 3.1.2.x < 3.1.2.15.
 The high-risk vulnerabilities present, refer to the use of SSL v2 or v3; this protocol has been deprecated and TLS is recommended instead, also some high-risk vulnerabilities are from Oracle Glass Fish Server.
-Host 140.98.196.36 no longer presents any Oracle GlassFish Server vulnerability, only 2 medium severity vulnerabilities remain on this host.

-In conclusion, for this period, there was a small increase in the Risk Value, this is due to the Oracle GlassFish Server vulnerabilities present in host 140.98.196.190 only.
+In conclusion, for this period, the Risk Value remained unchanged from last month, due to many of the vulnerabilities reported last month still present in the hosts.

-Risk conditions based on the contracted services MSS-BAS e-mail vector is 18%
+Risk conditions based on the contracted services MSS-BAS e-mail vector is HIGH 23%